casecpb/KSEA/README.md

-# Welcome to the GitHub account for the KSEA App!
+# Welcome to the GitHub account for the KSEA App's online tool!

 ### You can find the source code and all dependent files here!